widgetbook/widgetbook/packages/widgetbook_models/README.md

 # Classes

-Currently the package contains the `Device` class with its required subsclasses and collections of various devices.
+Currently the package contains the `Device` class with its required subclasses and collections of various devices.

 ## Resolution